 The value of reflexivity has been widely accepted in anthropology during the past two decades.
 The concept of ref lexivity can be seen developing in the work of theorists and ethnographers of the 1960s and 1970s and was brought to flower among theorists and ethnographers of the 1980s and 1990s.
 But little critical analytic attention has been directed toward its claims to generate new understandings and inform about their positional foundations.

-with delimiting two varieties of reflexivity, which I have called 'essential' and
+concerned with delimiting two varieties of reflexivity, which I have called

 Against Reflexivity as an Academic Virtue and Source of Privileged Knowledge - Lynch Theory Culture Society.2000; 17: